How the 2022 Carbon Factor Change Impacts Your Commercial EPC Rating l HollenPlus

 1. The Winners: All-Electric Buildings

-If your property uses electric panel heaters, HVAC, or heat pumps, your building is a major "winner."
+If your property uses electric to fuel the heating, for example through heat pumps or electric panel heaters, your building is a major winner.
 Because the carbon factor for electricity was halved, your building’s calculated emissions dropped overnight.

-• Result: Many landlords have seen ratings jump from an E to a C or a D to a B simply by commissioning a new assessment under the latest software.
+• Result: Many landlords have seen ratings jump from an E to a C or a D to a B simply by commissioning a new assessment under the latest software and carbon factors.

 2. The Losers: Gas-Heated Assets

-• Result: Buildings relying on old gas boilers may see their ratings stagnate or even drop a band as the software now favours electrification.
+• Result: Buildings relying on gas boilers may see their ratings stagnate or even drop a band as the EPC calculation methodology now favours electrification.

 Why This Matters for MEES 2030 Compliance